-- Usually the data can be described with fewer dimensions, without losing much of the meaning of the data. - The data reside in a space of lower dimensionality - Essentially, we assume that some of the data is noise, and we can approximate the useful part with a lower dimensionality space. - Dimensionality reduction does not just reduce the amount of data, it often brings out the useful part of the data
+- Find the "true dimension" of the data - In reality things are never as clear and simple as in this example, but we can still reduce the dimension. - Essentially, we assume that some of the data is noise, and we can approximate the useful part with a lower dimensionality space. - Dimensionality reduction does not just reduce the amount of data, it often brings out the useful part of the data